iay/shibboleth-idp-docker/overlay/README.md

 This allows for overlays to be part of another Git repository (overlays are not part of this repository, so that it can be public).

-## `jetty-base` Overlay
+## `jetty-base-9.3` Overlay

-The `overlay/jetty-base` overlay is applied to the Jetty base directory in the image.
+The `overlay/jetty-base-9.3` overlay is applied to the Jetty base directory in the image.